Non-cooperation movement (1971): Ending and aftermath

 Position of Pakistani targets in Dacca as part of Operation Searchlight on the night of 25 March.

 On the pretext of protecting the unity of Pakistan and stopping the ongoing non-cooperation movement, Pakistani forces led by Tikka Khan, Rao Farman Ali, and Khadim Hussain Raja carried out indiscriminate massacres of unarmed sleeping Bengalis in Dhaka from 11:30 pm on 25 March.
-The non-cooperation movement officially ended when Sheikh Mujibur Rahman declared independence in Bangladesh that night (early hours of 26 March).
+The non-cooperation movement officially ended when Sheikh Mujibur Rahman was reported to declare independence in Bangladesh that night (early hours of 26 March).
 (Note: Zulfiqar Ali Bhutto claimed in his autobiography The Great Tragedy that if Operation Searchlight had not been completed on 25 March, the Awami League would have declared the province's independence after Zuhr on 26 March.)

 In a radio address on the evening of 26 March, Yahya Khan declared the Awami League treasonous and banned the party.
 In addition to this, the government seized the bank accounts of the Awami League.
 Although Sheikh Mujibur Rahman and Kamal Hossain were imprisoned, most of the Awami League leaders managed to escape from the government.
 In such circumstances, the people of East Pakistan began to resist the Pakistan Army and this movement resulted in the liberation war of Bangladesh.